cytoscape/cytoscape/README.md

 1. Run Maven: ```mvn clean install```
     - Option: use ```mvn -fae clean install``` (... see below)
 1. Have a coffee break...
 It depends on your machine specification and internet connection speed, but will take 5-120 minutes.
 When you build Cytoscape for the first time, it will take a long time because maven downloads all dependencies from the remote server.

+### Step 4: Run the new build
+Now you are ready to run the new
 1. ```cd gui-distribution/assembly/target/cytoscape```
 1. Run development version of Cytoscape:
    - Mac/Linux: ```./cytoscape.sh```